Performing Arts Psychology

 Performing Arts Psychology deals with the neurological and psychological factors associated with participation and performance in such areas as dance, music, acting, theatrics, television, radio, and public speaking.

-Dr. Diane® was trained in performing arts psychology at Boston University.
-Prior to and during that time, Dr. Diane was a performing artist, singing and playing in coffee houses to put herself through college.
+Diane was trained in performing arts psychology at Boston University.
+Prior to and during that time she, was a performing artist, singing and playing in coffee houses to put herself through college.

 Dr. Diane® is a neuropsychologist, board certified sports psychologist, board certified health psychologist and is published in the field of hypnosis, neurofeedback and brain injury.
 She has worked extensively with performers at a broad range of levels and abilities, including ballroom competitive dancers, ballet dancers, television professionals, and professional speakers to help them achieve their highest goals.